 Motherhood & Gender Disparity in Academia

-Avril works her way through graduate school.
-She puts in all of the hard work to complete courses, does research, and eventually earns her PhD.
-Consequently, she earns an academic position at a leading university.
+Avril works her way through graduate schoolby working hard to complete courses, carry out research, and eventually earn her PhD.
+Consequently, she also earns an academic position at a leading university.
 After a few years as a faculty member, she decides to start a family.
 This ends up being her introduction to gender disparity.

 Motherhood and Gender Disparity